wvanderwey/ROP/ROP-output-details.md

 This directory contains the output of [Step 5.
 (B and T lymphocytes profiling)](https://github.com/smangul1/rop/wiki/What-is-ROP%3F).
 It contains a separate directory for B cell receptors (BCR) : `BCR` directory and a separate directory for T cell receptor (TCR) :  `TCR` directory.

+BCR directory contains:

+* IGH a directory for immunoglobulin heavy locus profile
+* IGK a directory for IGK IGK immunoglobulin kappa locus
+* IGL a directory for immunoglobulin lambda locus profile